AamirAhmed21/Checker_Project/README.md

-# Checkers Game with AI
+# Checkers Game with AI opponent

-A Python-based Checkers game with three difficulty levels of AI opponent, built using Tkinter.
+A Checkers game with three difficulty levels of AI opponent written in python.

 ## Features